artemgordinskiy/artem.cool/content/blog/coolify-django.md

 - **UI Performance**: The UI can be a bit slow, especially on smaller instances.
 Hopefully, this is just a "beta thing," and the backend gets optimized soon.
 - **Port Conflicts**: Port 8000 is reserved by Coolify itself.
 And since all the apps are running on the same host, different apps/resources can’t use the same port.
 This is only a minor annoyance, but still something to keep in mind.

 That’s it for now!
 All in all, this was a fun experience, despite the fact that I hit a bug during installation and had to restart the process, and there were a few other hiccups* along the way.

-_*It would have probably been a smoother process had I been more patient and actually read the documentation but my nature is to [jump in first](https://www.youtube.com/watch?v=mLyOj_QD4a4) and learn to swim later :D_
+_*It would have probably been a smoother process had I been more patient and actually read the documentation but my nature is to [jump in first](https://www.youtube.com/watch?v=mLyOj_QD4a4) and learn to swim later 😅_